 Members of CALS have a variety of interests in US law principally relating to the administration of criminal justice, the nature and role of punishment in the US legal system, the socio-legal aspects of desegregation, the role of experts in the US court system and comparative aspects of environmental protection law in the US.

-CALS, which also administers the American Legal Practice programme, is led by Director Dr Jon Yorke with support from Julian Killingley, Professor of American Public Law and founder of the American Legal Practice.
+CALS, which also administers the American Legal Practice programme, is led by Director Prof Jon Yorke with support from Julian Killingley, Professor of American Public Law and founder of the American Legal Practice.
 Other academic and research staff are: Dr Anne Richardson-Oakes, Sarah Cooper and Haydn Davies.

 They have written extensively in books and journals and are all carrying out a wide range of research activities.
 These include: